FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a high divorce rate.
-The diagnosis is a catastrophic never-married rate of 36% among Black adults, more than double the rate for white Americans.
-The primary mechanism is economic evisceration: the systematic removal of Black men from the marriageable pool through mass incarceration, underemployment, and wage suppression.
-The consequence is a median net worth for the never-married of $8,000 versus $284,000 for married couples — a chasm of financial security and generational wealth that is passed directly to children.
+The diagnosis is a catastrophic never-married rate of 36% among Black adults — more than double the rate for white Americans.
+The primary mechanism is economic evisceration — the systematic removal of Black men from the marriageable pool through mass incarceration, underemployment, and wage suppression.
+The consequence is a median net worth for the never-married of $8,000 versus $284,000 for married couples.
+That chasm of financial security and generational wealth is passed directly to children.

 The Bottom Line